RussellCarey/RussellCarey/README.md

 ### Languages

 JavaScript | TypeScript | HTML | CSS  | SQL.
-A little Ruby and experience with C# / Unity.
+A PHP / Laravel and experience with C# / Unity.

 ### Frontend